 Wayne Jacobson, owner of the Sawmill Inn of Grand Rapids, has hosted the National Ruffed Grouse and Woodcock Hunt for more than 30 years.
 This prestigious annual hunt attracts hunters from all over the world.
 Jacobson says the two top reasons that Minnesota is so popular with grouse hunters are “more public hunting land available” and “more birds to hunt, even in our down years.”

 Minnesota’s fall climate is perfect for grouse hunting—cool temperatures for ruffed grouse, hunters and dogs.
-The leaves begin to change to brilliant hues of gold and red in early to mid-September.
-By mid- to late September, 75 percent of the leaves are off the trees, greatly improving visibility, and temperatures can reach into the freezing levels each night and a pleasant 55 to 60 degrees by midday.
+The leaves begin to change to brilliant hues of gold and red in mid- to late September.
+Grouse hunting success tends to peak around the second and third week in October, while there’s still fall color but a lot of the leaves are off the trees.
+At peak grouse hunting season, temperatures can reach below freezing at night and a pleasant 55 to 60 degrees by midday.
 The woods have the fresh, crisp smell of fall and the skies are clear and blue.

 Eric Hanson, owner of Pehrson Lodge Resort on Lake Vermilion, says his “out-of-state hunting guests appreciate the uncrowded hunting land they find here in northern Minnesota.
 Rarely will you see a no trespassing sign or other hunters while you’re out for the day.”

 “Minnesota is also easy to hunt, no need to check your guns or purchase special gun licenses,” he adds.
 Fall is also an excellent time to bring the family and combine some fishing and fall color sightseeing during your stay.